gtk-rs/gtk4-rs/book/src/main_event_loop.md

 However, you surely saw GUIs that became unresponsive, at least for a few seconds.
 That happens when a single task takes too long.
-Let us look at one example.
+Let's look at one example.

 <span class="filename">Filename: listings/main_event_loop/1/main.rs</span>